ai4os/ai4-docs/source/user/overview/dashboard.rst

 Under :fa:`rectangle-list` ``Quick access`` you will be able to access the service you deployed at launch time.

+If you had a deployment that took more than a week to deploy you will receive an email notification when it is finally deployed.

 View your statistics
 --------------------